The Vermont Statutes Online

 (A) On 90 days' written notice, the Manager may be removed without cause by a majority of the Selectboard so voting at a meeting called for the purpose of voting on removal.
 During the 90-day period, the Manager may be suspended with pay.

 (B) The Selectboard may adopt a resolution stating its intention to remove the Manager and reasons therefore, a copy of which shall be sent to the Manager.
-The Manager may, within 10 days after notice is sent, request a hearing which shall be held by the Selectboard not less than 10 days nor more than 20 days from the date of the request, after which the Selectboard may dismiss the Manager.
+The Manager may, within 10 days after notice is sent, request a hearing that shall be held by the Selectboard not less than 10 days nor more than 20 days from the date of the request, after which the Selectboard may dismiss the Manager.
 If no request for a hearing is filed, the Selectboard may dismiss the Manager immediately.
 During the period after the resolution of intention is adopted and until the Manager's dismissal, he or she may be suspended with pay.

 (C) Termination of benefits will be determined by the Selectboard in conjunction with legal counsel.